 Laura Gilmour is the Founder and President of HUB Worldwide.
 She holds an MBA and Global Health certification from the University of Alabama in Birmingham.
 Her successful 20-year career in healthcare software sales working for eFileshare, SCI Solutions, Craneware, and Experian Health gave her the practical insight and tools she needed to pursue her passion.
 With HUB she addresses the twofold challenge of what to do with surplus medical supplies and how to limit unhealthy dumping into landfills.
 Her other passions include cycling, reading and spending time with her wife and two grown sons.

 Oye Akisanya is an Assistant Professor of Nursing at Jacksonville State University in Jacksonville, Alabama.
 She earned her BSN and MSN from JSU and earned her Ph.D. in Health Education/Promotion from the University of Alabama at Birmingham.
 Her clinical experience includes acute care, primary care, long-term care, and public health nursing.
 Her research interest includes care of the college populations and health education/promotion across the lifespan.

-Kit Deason is an IT Department Manager at Blue Cross and Blue Shield of AL, where she had worked for 27 years.
-She is an active member at Baptist Church of the Covenant where she teaches children and is involved in several committees.
-She also serves on the board of Better Basics, Inc.
+Kit Deason holds a BS from Samford University and currently manages a department of the IT Division at Blue Cross and Blue Shield of AL. She is an active member of Baptist Church of the Covenant where she has chaired several committees, including the selection committee for their current pastor.
+She also serves on the board of Better Basics, Inc., advancing literacy in AL.